In the last 12 months, my mum has struggled under the growing burden of caring for two elderly parents while trying to hold down a part-time job.

 Unfortunately, she is not alone in this struggle.
 One third of surveyed people confirmed that they have provided care for a family friend or a loved one.
 Ultimately, the question we need to answer is: “how can we improve the situation for carers within the workplace?”

 My mum is one of millions of ‘undercover carers’ who informally look after sick or elderly family and friends, saving an estimated £40bn each year to the taxpayer, but at what cost to the individual?
 Research shows that only 14% of people in this situation would even describe themselves as a “carer”, with many believing this is just their responsibility.

-Research from SimplyHealth shows there are three profiles of “working carers” aged 50+
+Research from SimplyHealth shows there are three profiles of “working carers” aged over 50:

 - Have older loved ones but not yet caring responsibilities, nor do they understand what their caring requirements could be in the future, or how to prepare for them.

 2. Active Carers

 - Actively looking after an older loved one through regular tasks, such as housework or preparing meals, and starting to feel the burden upon them.
 Do not recognise themselves as ‘carers’.